EnergyPlus · July 2026

 Frequently asked questions

-The April–June 2026 prepayment cap is in force throughout May, set by Ofgem and refreshed quarterly.
+Through June the April–July 2026 prepayment cap applies, set by Ofgem and refreshed quarterly.
 It sits just below the default tariff cap on like-for-like usage — a deliberate adjustment Ofgem made in April 2024 to remove the historical 'prepay premium'.
+From 1 July 2026 it rises in step with the 13% default-cap increase.

 Yes.
 Switching PAYG supplier takes 5 working days under the Faster Switching guarantee.
 If you owe up to £500 per fuel to your current supplier, the Debt Assignment Protocol lets you carry the debt to the new supplier.